Student Loans and Government Grants

 To receive student financial aid, you need to fill out a free application for federal student aid (FAFSA) every school year.
 First, make an appointment to meet with our financial aid administrator.
 She can assist you in completing the FAFSA form, plus answer your questions regarding qualified loans and payment schedules.

-If you prefer to do this on your own, visit www.FAFSA.ed.gov and fill out the form.
+If you prefer to do this on your own, visit the FAFSA Page and fill out the form.
 You will be allowed to complete and submit your financial aid application electronically.
 When prompted, enter the Grabber School of Hair Design code (017279).

 Code of Conduct for Processing Student Loan Applications